the-turing-way/the-turing-way/book/website/foreword/community-roles.md

 All members are supported to structure their work in _The Turing Way_ to make them findable and onboard new members in their work to provide continuity of their work.
 Researchers are also supported to lead community-based discussions and collaborations, that lead to projects and outputs beyond _The Turing Way_.

+### Establishing Partnership

+_The Turing Way_ project also involves {ref}`collaborators<collaborators>` from projects within the Turing, partnering organisations, open-source communities, and beyond, either formally through funded grant proposals or informally through collaborative activities such as co-creation of resources (such as chapters, articles or community documentation) and events (such as Fireside Chat, Book Dash and external conference session).

+### Representing _The Turing Way_

+We have a chapter on {ref}`ch-presenting` to help you present and share about _The Turing Way_ in your network.

+_The Turing Way_ team will be happy to discuss your ideas with you, provide feedback and any other assistance you need for delivering a talk.

 _For further details on these community roles, please read the Community Handbook describing [different Contributions and their acknowledgements](https://the-turing-way.netlify.app/community-handbook/acknowledgement/acknowledgement-examples.html)._